 Gadek Hot Spring

-There is far too much to see in Melaka to cover in a day trip so you will need somewhere to stay.
+There are too many of these Top Melaka Attractions to cover in a day trip so you will need somewhere to stay.

 I recommend you stay in a hotel which matches the city.
 This means not a boring tower block managed by an international hotel chain but a distinctive local hotel with charm and character, possibly quirky, definitely with a bit of history.